WheezyE/Winelink/docs/README.md

 ## Future work
  - [ ] Find Box86 [stability bugs for Winlink](https://github.com/ptitSeb/box86/issues/217) (and ask ptitSeb very nicely if he can fix them).
-   - Address internet issues.
    - Eliminate need for downgrading Box86 to install dotnet & upgrading Box86 to run Winlink.
    - Find crashes.
- - [x] Work with Seb to find/fix dotnet35sp1 installation issues (improve installation speed).
+ - [ ] Work with Seb to find/fix dotnet35sp1 installation issues (improve installation speed).
-   - [ ] Add this speedup to Winelink.
  - [x] Make a logo for the github page.
  - [ ] Add updated example images
- - [ ] Make the script's user-interface look better.
+ - [x] Make the script's user-interface look better.
  - [x] Add an AHK script to click the "Ok" button after VARA is installed.
  - [x] Add an AHK script to help the user with VARA first time soundcard setup.
  - [x] Add more clean-up functions to the script.
  - [x] Have the script download all files into the cloned repository directory (instead of into ~/Downloads)
  - [x] Add shortcuts to the desktop
- - [ ] Rely on [archive.org box86 binaries](https://archive.org/details/box86.7z_20200928) instead of compiling (give user the choice to compile or not; add auto-detection of failed downloads)
+ - [x] Rely on [archive.org box86 binaries](https://archive.org/details/box86.7z_20200928) instead of compiling (give user the choice to compile or not; add auto-detection of failed downloads)
  - [x] Work with the Wine team to find [graphical errors in VARA](https://forum.winehq.org/viewtopic.php?f=8&t=34910).
  - [x] Add the fix for VARA graphical errors to the script
- - [ ] Re-fix the VARA graphics errors using a different method ([winecfg reg keys](https://wiki.winehq.org/index.php?title=Useful_Registry_Keys&highlight=%28registry%29))
+    - [x] Re-fix the VARA graphics errors using a different method ([winecfg reg keys](https://wiki.winehq.org/index.php?title=Useful_Registry_Keys&highlight=%28registry%29))
  - [ ] Work with the Wine team to [figure out why VARA's CPU gauge isn't working](https://bugs.winehq.org/show_bug.cgi?id=50728).
- - [ ] Add pdhNT4 to [winetricks](https://github.com/Winetricks/winetricks) to streamline this installer.
+ - [x] Add pdhNT4 to [winetricks](https://github.com/Winetricks/winetricks) to streamline this installer.
  - [ ] Consider adding Winlink & VARA installers to winetricks to further streamline this installer (improve readability, make Winlink easier to install for other x86 winetricks users who are not aware of this project).
  - [ ] Add more error-checking to the script.
- - [ ] Make code modular to help readability.
+ - [x] Make code modular to help readability.
- - [ ] Simplify installation commands (model after KM4ACK BAP).
+ - [x] Simplify installation commands (model after KM4ACK BAP).
  #### Add more platforms
  - [ ] Add detection of Raspberry Pi kernel memory split (and install the correct kernel if needed) for RPi 2-3 support.
    - Ask Botspot if I can borrow some of his [pi-apps code](https://github.com/Botspot/pi-apps/blob/4a48ba62b157420c6e33666e7d050ee3ce21ab0b/apps/Wine%20(x86)/install-32#L165).